aws-amplify/amplify-js/docs/media/api_guide.md

 **Accessing Query Parameters in Cloud API**

-If you are using a Cloud API which is generated with AWS Mobile CLI (or AWS Mobile Hub), your backend is created with Lambda Proxy Integration, and you can access your query parameters within your Lambda function via the *event* object:
+If you are using a Cloud API which is generated with Amplify CLI (or AWS Mobile Hub), your backend is created with Lambda Proxy Integration, and you can access your query parameters within your Lambda function via the *event* object:

 ```js
 exports.handler = function(event, context, callback) {